dawoodtrumboo/density-exchange-task/README.md

 # Project Name

-Assignment for Internship Position at Density-Exchange
+Assignment for Frontend Internship Position at Density-Exchange

 ## Table of Contents